aklivity/zilla-demos/taxi/.assets/notes.md

 ## Improvements

-- don't validate on fetch
+- clarify validate on fetch vs produce
 - metrics in multi namespace zilla files
+- add zilla specific prefix to metric names
-- don't send 404 on token failure but ok onscope failure
+- don't send 404 on token failure but ok on scope failure
+- topic that is deleting by time is not remove
+- swaggar.io petstore caching
+- preserve zilla generated files on restart
+- add configurable version number in zilla config and pull from specs
+- outgoing connection status metrics
+-

 helm: